bart-parka/bart-parka.github.io/_pages/about.md

 I am using this blog as my interactive notebook.
 While I hope you find the posts here useful, they are often just my thoughts, experiments or random things I found useful.
 As such, please take anything you read here with a pinch of salt and do your own due diligence before implementing.

-In my spare time I enjoy hiking, climbing (bouldering) and generally being in nature.
+In my spare time I enjoy hiking, rock climbing (bouldering) and generally being in nature.
 I am a bit of a gym rat and am interested in all things fitness.
 I also train in Brazilian jiu-jitsu.
 I enjoy reading books on popular science, philosophy, politics and history.
 In the realms of fiction, I'm a sucker for fantasy novels and my favourite authors include Robert Jordan, Brandon Sanderson and Andrzej Sapkowski.
 I try to be mindful and meditate regularly.
 I also like making my home smart.

 ## Skills